.257 Weatherby Magnum: Cartridge history

 The .257 Weatherby Magnum was designed in 1944 and introduced commercially in 1945 by Roy Weatherby as a wildcat cartridge as a chambering in his rifles.
 The 257 Weatherby Magnum is one of Roy Weatherby's favorite calibers.
 The original cartridge was developed using the H&H Super 30 (a close variant of the .300 H&H Magnum which in turn is based on the .375 H&H Magnum) shortened, blown out, and necked down to accept a .25 caliber (6.35 mm) bullet.
 Together with the .270 Weatherby Magnum, the 7mm Weatherby Magnum, and the .300 Weatherby Magnum, the .257 Weatherby Magnum were the earliest cartridges introduced by Roy Weatherby.

 The original cartridges were formed using Winchester's .300 H&H Magnum (H&H Super 30) and was only available as a component from Weatherby.
 Beginning in 1948 Weatherby began offering loaded ammunition for the .257 Weatherby Magnum cartridge which was loaded in house.
 Until then the cartridge was only available as a component brass which would require being loaded before use.
 Sometime later, the .257 Weatherby brass was manufactured by Richard Speer for Weatherby.
 However, due to space and organizational constraints Weatherby began looking for a source of ammunition for his cartridge.
 The search culminated in 1951 with Norma Projektilfabrik being awarded a contract to produce ammunition.
 Since then, all Weatherby Ammunition has been manufactured by Norma with the exception of a brief period of time between 1963 and 1964 when production moved to RWS/Dynamit-Nobel, a company which had entered into partnership with Weatherby.

-Ever since the release of the .257 Weatherby Magnum it has remained one of the more popular cartridges in terms of Weatherby sales.
-Gun writers such as Layne Simpson consider the .257 Weatherby one of his favorite long range cartridges.
+Ever since the release of the .257 Weatherby Magnum, it has remained one of the more popular cartridges in terms of Weatherby sales.
+Gun writer Layne Simpson considers the .257 Weatherby one of his favorite long range cartridges.